istarhorse/istarhorse.github.io/privacy-policy.md

 ## Your Choices and Rights

 - You can review and update your personal information within the App.
-- You do not have the option to withdraw your consent for data processing within the Mans Calendar app.
-Your use of the app implies ongoing consent to the data processing practices outlined in this Privacy Policy.
+- You have the right to delete all data you have saved in the App, along with all user-related data.

 If you have any questions, concerns, or requests regarding your personal information or this Privacy Policy, please contact us at igor.starodynov@gmail.com.